 Laser marking machine is also known as the laser code machine, laser marker, and laser symbol machine.
 And now, let’s together have a closer look at the differences between the several laser markers.

-Fiber laser includes pulsed laser and continuous-wave laser.
+Fiber laser includes a pulsed laser and continuous-wave laser.

-As to the continuous-wave laser, it continuously emit the laser beam.
+As to the continuous-wave laser, it continuously emits the laser beam.
 They are more adapted to other laser applications, like laser cutting, welding, and drilling.